Note: The O/S map shows the definitive route.

-Side-trip to Lustleigh.
-Turn left, and almost immediately right.
-Follow the lane for c2.4km/1.5 miles until reaching the Lustleigh sign, then turn left on a narrow lane between thatched houses (Wreyland).
-At the T-junction turn right and follow the lane alongside the cricket pitch and under the old railway bridge to emerge in the centre of the village opposite St John’s Church and by The Cleave PH.
-Return the same way.
+After approximately 1.4km/0.88 miles, on reaching the Lustleigh sign, turn left on a narrow lane between thatched houses (Wreyland).
+At the T-junction turn right and follow the lane alongside the cricket pitch and under the old railway bridge to emerge in the village centre opposite St John`s Church and near The Cleave PH.

-The little village of Hennock has an enviable position on the western rim of the Teign Valley, with superb views east towards the Haldon Hills and beyond.
+The little village of Hennock has an enviable position on the western rim of the Teign Valley, with superb views to the east towards the Haldon Hills and beyond.
 The settlement is thought to date from pre-Domesday times.
-Tin and iron ore was mined locally in the 19th century; Teign Village - two terraces of cottages - in the valley below was constructed from 1910 to house workers for The Teign Valley Granite Company.
+Tin and iron ore were mined locally in the 19th century.
+Teign Village - two terraces of cottages flanking the lane - in the valley below was constructed from 1910 to house workers for the Teign Valley Granite Company.

 Turn left; after 300m turn right at Bullaton Cross (by the car park/picnic area for Trenchford Reservoir).
 The lane crosses the dam; follow the lane on to cross the next dam (for Tottiford Reservoir; picnic area right).
-At the T-junction (with Kennick Reservoir right) turn left.
+At the T-junction, Mardon Cross, (with Kennick Reservoir right - and worth a look) turn left.

-Cycling between the three reservoirs is particularly lovely in spring, when the earth dam at Kennick is carpeted with bluebells and the waterside rhododendrons in full flower.
-Constructed between the mid 1850s (Tottiford completed 1861) and the early 20th century (Trenchford 1907) to supply the increasing population of Torbay, today the reservoirs provide lovely walking opportunities, with flyfishing at Kennick.
-There are several picnic tables along the banks....
+Cycling between the three reservoirs is particularly lovely in spring, when the earth dam at Kennick is carpeted with bluebells and the waterside rhododendrons are in full flower.
+Constructed between the mid-1850s (Tottiford completed 1861) and the early 20th century (Trenchford 1907) to supply the increasing population of Torbay, today the reservoirs provide lovely walking opportunities, with flyfishing at Kennick.
+There are several picnic tables along the banks.